 3 Park Visitor Centers

-The park has several visitor contact stations where you can gain park information and orientation from park rangers, and where you can view exhibits and the park film.
+The park has several visitor contact stations where you can get park information and orientation from park rangers, as well as view exhibits and the park film.

 5 North District/ Nabesna Area

 Picturesque scenery and mountain viewing awaits the traveler who ventures down the Nabesna Road.
 Information about the area and a road guide helps a traveler discover the mysteries of Nabesna.

 8 South District/ Kennecott Area

-An adventure awaits the traveler who ventures down the McCarthy Road to historic McCarthy and Kennecott Mill Town.
+An adventure awaits the traveler who ventures down the McCarthy Road to historic McCarthy and the Kennecott Mill Town.
 Information about the area and a road guide helps a traveler discover the secrets of McCarthy-Kennecott.

 OTHER PAGES YOU MIGHT LIKE:

+Activities & Itineraries 2

+Bear Safety 4

+Nabesna Road Guide 6-7

+McCarthy Road Guide 10-11

+Information and Services 12

+New Interpretive Exhibits at the Kennecott Mines National Historic Landmark

+The immersive exhibits include personal stories of the workers and the families that lived in Kennecott during the mining operation years from 1911 to 1938.
+The displays include many artifacts from the site that are on loan from local people or from the park's collection.
+Exhibits are on display in nine of the buildings that have been restored by National Park Service crews over the past twenty years.